learn-co-curriculum/dsc-building-an-svm-using-scikit-learn-lab/README.md

 - save the SVC-method (which stands for Support Vector Classification) with `kernel='linear'` as the only argument.
 - call the `.fit()` method with the data as the first argument and the labels as the second.

+> Note: Typically you should scale data when fitting an SVM model.
+This is because if some variables have a larger scale than others, they will dominate variables that are on a smaller scale.
+To read more about this, check out page 3 of [this paper](https://www.csie.ntu.edu.tw/~cjlin/papers/guide/guide.pdf).
+Because these variables are all on a similar scale, we will not apply standardization.
+However, when performing SVM on a real-world dataset, you should ALWAYS scale the data before fitting a model.

 ```python